MarcioFCMartins/RiaFormosa_saltmarsh_classification/README.md

 code in this README.
 In particular, the data pre-processing has been glossed over.
 However, I refer to the script files that go over that specific task, and you can find them in the *code* folder.

+Additionally, there is a whole section on methods that can assist me in future work to improve speed or capacity to handle larger than memory data.

 ## Settings and global variables required